Takerman/app-portfolio/wp-content/plugins/wpforms-lite/readme.txt

 * <a href="https://aioseo.com/">AIOSEO</a> - The original WordPress SEO plugin to help you rank higher in search results (trusted by over 2 million sites).
 * <a href="https://www.pushengage.com/">Push Engage</a> - Connect with visitors after they leave your website with the leading web push notification plugin.
 * <a href="https://trustpulse.com/">TrustPulse</a> - Add real-time social proof notifications to boost your store conversions by up to 15%.
+* <a href="https://searchwp.com/">SearchWP</a> – The most advanced custom WordPress search plugin to improve WordPress search quality.
+* <a href="https://affiliatewp.com/">AffiliateWP</a> – #1 affiliate management plugin for WordPress.
+Add a referral program to your online store.
+* <a href="https://wpsimplepay.com/">WP Simple Pay</a> – #1 Stripe payments plugin for WordPress.
+Start accepting one-time or recurring payments without a shopping cart.
+* <a href="https://easydigitaldownloads.com/">Easy Digital Downloads</a> – The best WordPress eCommerce plugin to sell digital products (eBooks, software, music, and more).
+* <a href="https://sugarcalendar.com/">Sugar Calendar</a> – A simple event calendar plugin for WordPress that's both easy and powerful.

 Visit <a href="https://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> to learn from our <a href="https://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and find out about other <a href="https://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.